perduta/teos/README.md

 export installDir=/mnt/c/Local/secp256k1/
 ```

-Please note that the value of the variable `installDir` needs match the Windows location prepared for your Secp256k1 libraries, as described in the previous section of this guide.
+Please note that the value of the variable `installDir` needs to match the Windows destination for your *Secp256k1* libraries, as described in the previous section.
 So probably you'll need to apply a different path than the one used above, unless you've chosen the same location as we did.

 If you are doing this step not for the first time, you need to reset the workspace (otherwise skip this step):